 Our dedicated team will also give you tailored advice to follow in the run up to your visit.

-You'll need to follow the instructions provided by the hospital in your treatment confirmation letter.
+You'll need to follow the instructions provided by the hospital or clinic in your treatment confirmation letter.

 We understand that having any medical procedure can cause anxiety.
 Our experienced and dedicated medical staff will be there to reassure you.

 Your doctor may use a speculum to gently open the cervix, similar to having a smear test.
 The vagina and cervix are cleaned with an antiseptic solution.
 Your doctor will then pass the hysteroscope through the cervix and into the womb.
 Gas or fluid is usually pumped into the womb to make it expand and the womb lining easier to see.

 A camera lens at the end of the hysteroscope sends pictures from the inside of the womb to a video screen.
 Your doctor will look at these images and may take a biopsy for examination.
 Afterwards, the hysteroscope is gently removed.
 The test usually takes up to 20 minutes.